GoodNightIsabelle/Discover-Data-Quality-With-RIOLU-A-Replication-Package/README.md

 ![profiling_quality](https://github.com/GoodNightIsabelle/Discover-Data-Quality-With-RIOLU-A-Replication-Package/assets/64899589/06dd9b38-da43-42a2-b261-980411513e2e)

 ### Anomaly Detection
+The two anomaly detection tools read the dataset in the ```test_anomaly_detection``` folder.
+Change the variable of ```dataset``` in the code to specify the desired dataset (valid data in our folder: hosp_1k, hosp_10k, hosp_100k, movies), the code will automatically read the ground truth to fetch the columns to be tested (not all the columns contain pattern anomalies).

 #### Unsupervised Version (Auto-RIOLU)
 ![image](https://github.com/GoodNightIsabelle/Discover-Data-Quality-With-RIOLU-A-Replication-Package/assets/64899589/328c417a-e2f6-4fd0-8667-daa9beccd670)

-Run code ```Auto-RIOLU.py``` to get the result of the unsupervised version of RIOLU.
+Run code ```Auto-RIOLU.py``` to get the result of the unsupervised version of RIOLU; the predicted CSV file will be stored.

 #### Supervised Version (Guided-RIOLU)
 ![image](https://github.com/GoodNightIsabelle/Discover-Data-Quality-With-RIOLU-A-Replication-Package/assets/64899589/a0da6dca-33aa-4865-bac5-ad3ac1059210)

-Run code ```Guided-RIOLU.py```to get the result of the supervised version of RIOLU.
+Run code ```Guided-RIOLU.py```to get the result of the supervised version of RIOLU; the predicted CSV file will be stored.
 We use the cleaned version of each dataset as a support to estimate the coverage rate (rcov).